 If the plants are 1 foot or less, include the entire plant.
 Include the root system with the plant, leaving the growing media on the roots.
 Place the root ball into a plastic bag and tie off at the crown to keep the media off the foliage.
 If the plants are large, send a portion of the plant that includes the infected tissue.
 For wilt diseases, include the lower stem tissue and roots.

-Poor growth, Defoliation, Scorch
+Poor growth, defoliation, scorch

-These symptoms are usually caused by nutritional or environmental factors.
+These symptoms are often caused by nutritional or environmental factors.
 They may also be the result of root rot or vascular disease.
 Collect a specimen as for wilt (see above); be sure to also submit a soil sample to a soil test laboratory.